 Meet face-to-face when you can

 Of course, meeting face-to-face is difficult if not impossible right now due to COVID-19, but it won’t be that way forever!
 People are going to want to see each other in person again when it’s safe to do so, so a team away day, lunch, or happy hour is likely to go down well.
-So if you manage a remote team, start working on planning something right now.
+So if you manage a remote team, start working on planning something right now, such as an online alcohol tasting with some colleagues as opposed to the traditional happy hour.

 It might be difficult to meet in person if you and your teammates are on different continents, but if you’re not too geographically far-flung, or if one of you is traveling to the area where others live, make the time to get together in person.
 Don’t feel the need to manufacture a work reason if there isn’t one, either.
 Even sitting down and having a cup of coffee together for an hour has real value.